10 Best Free AI Newsletters in 2026 (No Paywall Required)

 6. Ben's Bites

-Ben's Bites by Ben Tossell — former Product Hunt lead and founder of Makerpad — brings a startup and VC lens to AI developments.
-With over 120,000 subscribers, it maintains a casual, founder-centric voice that prioritizes building over analyzing.
+Ben's Bites brings a startup and VC lens to AI developments and has grown to over 120,000 subscribers.
+Founded by Ben Tossell — former Product Hunt lead and founder of Makerpad — it maintains a casual, founder-centric voice that prioritizes building over analyzing.
+Every issue pairs news with a founder-relevant takeaway.

 The newsletter is free and delivers the full editorial experience.
 There is a paid community tier for deeper networking and discussions, but the newsletter content itself is never paywalled.

-"Ben's Bites is essential for understanding the 'wrapper' debate and the shifting economics of the AI laboratory." — DataNorth AI analysis, 2026
+""Ben's Bites is essential for understanding the 'wrapper' debate and the shifting economics of the AI laboratory." — DataNorth AI, 2026 AI Newsletter Analysis

 7. Future Tools by Matt Wolfe

-Future Tools by Matt Wolfe delivers a weekly roundup of the latest AI tools, tutorials, and practical applications.
-With over 300,000 newsletter subscribers and a companion YouTube channel with 800,000+ subscribers, Matt has built one of the largest AI education ecosystems online.
+Future Tools delivers a weekly roundup of the latest AI tools, tutorials, and practical applications, with over 300,000 newsletter subscribers and an 800,000+ subscriber companion YouTube channel.
+Together, Matt Wolfe's ecosystem is one of the largest AI education audiences online, combining short-form writing with long-form video walkthroughs each week.

 Future Tools is particularly strong for: